tjparnell/biotoolbox/docs/AdvancedInstallation.md

     information.

     Install [HTSlib](https://github.com/samtools/htslib) for Bam file support.
-You may already have it; later versions may work as well.
-It defaults to installing in `/usr/local`.
+You may already have it; later versions may (usually) work just as well, but version 1.9 is officially recommended.
+It defaults to installing in `/usr/local` but doesn't have to be; see below.

         $ curl -o htslib-1.9.tar.bz2 -L https://github.com/samtools/htslib/releases/download/1.9/htslib-1.9.tar.bz2
         $ tar -xf htslib-1.9.tar.bz2